snimmagadda1/github-PR-automation/README.md

 <img src="nvie_git_flow.png" alt="NVIE git flow strategy" width="400"/>

-This bot an alternative to Github Actions.
+This bot is an alternative to Github Actions.
 Whereas actions need to be configured at the repository level, this bot can be configured at the organization level.
 Note: this comes with some hosting tradeoffs.

 ## Usage
 A Github app must be registered before running.
 In the Github UI, set the webhook secret to `development`.
 Set the webhook URL After deploying/running with one of options below.
 Under developer settings, ensure the app has sufficient R/W repository permissions to create PRs and is subscribed to the following events: